-The standby feature stops the system from operating automatically, allowing for convenient filter cartridge removal and replacement.
+The standby/drain assist feature stops the system from operating automatically, allowing for convenient filter cartridge removal and for safe draining of the hot tub.
 The following pads must be pressed within 3 seconds of each other.

 The system will automatically exit Standy Mode after 1 hour and resume normal operating functions.